Convenors: Prof. Michael Gardiner and Prof. Daniel Katz

 All seminars presentation: https://web.microsoftstream.com/video/6732043b-1100-4fbe-a4b8-a694bcdb991a

 W11: James Joyce, Dubliners.
-Recommended Reading: David Lloyd, Counterparts, Dubliners, and Temperance Nationalism (will be added to Talis Aspire prior to Term 2).
+Recommended Reading: David Lloyd, Counterparts: Dubliners, Masculinity, and Temperance Nationalism (available as e-text through Talis Aspire).
+All seminars mini-lecture--click here.

 W13: H. T. Tsiang, The Hanging on Union Square.
 Recommended Reading: Aaron S. Lecklider, "H. T. Tsiang's Proletarian Burlesque: Performance and Perversion in The Hanging on Union Square.
 Melus, vol. 26, no. 4 (2011).

-W15: Pablo Neruda, Selected Poems (tba); selections from Passions and Impressions (will be scanned onto Talis Aspire prior to T2).
+selections from Passions and Impressions.
 Recommended Reading: Greg Dawes, "Realism, Surrealism, Socialist Realism and Neruda's 'Guided Spontaneity'" (Cultural Logic, 2003; open access text which can be found on an internet search).

-W17: Situationism: Situationist texts: Guy Debord, 'One More Try if You Want to be Situationists' and Debord, Report on the Construction of Situations...'
-(1957); Debord, 'Contribution to the Debate "Is Surrealism Dead Or Alive" (1958); Debord, 'Theory of the Dérive' (1958); Debord, 'The Situationists and the New Forms of Action in Politics and Art" (1963); René Viénet, 'The Situationists and the New Forms of Action Against Politics and Art' (1967); from 'The Bureau of Public Secrets'.
+W17: Situationism: Situationist texts: Guy Debord, 'One More Try if You Want to be Situationists'.
+And: Debord, Report on the Construction of Situations...'
+(1957); Debord, 'Theory of the Dérive' (1958); Situationist International, 'Détournement as Negation and Prelude' (1959); Debord, 'The Situationists and the New Forms of Action in Politics and Art" (1963); René Viénet, 'The Situationists and the New Forms of Action Against Politics and Art' (1967); all from 'The Bureau of Public Secrets'.
+And: Debord, 'Contribution to the Debate "Is Surrealism Alive or Dead?"'
+(1958).

 Initial Additional Reading: